 Cadet Honor Guard

-Due to their precision and versatility, they are quickly gaining recognition beyond the military by performing ceremonial details and winning exhibition drill competitions all over the nation.
-They serve the local and national communities by providing an opportunity for the public to see the discipline and precision that cadets gain while attending the Academy.
+The Cadet Honor Guard is a unit with many service missions.
+The team serves the Cadet Wing by providing ceremonial detail support.
+Because of their precision and versatility, they are quickly gaining recognition in civilian as well as military circles by performing ceremonial details and winning exhibition drill competitions around the nation.
+They serve the local and national communities by providing an opportunity for the public to see the discipline and precision that cadets learn while attending the institution.

 Additionally, the Cadet Honor Guard provides opportunities for high school and collegiate teams from across the nation to perform in drill competitions.
 For most of the team’s lifetime, the Cadet Honor Guard has annually hosted NIDM, the National Individual Drill Meet.
 NIDM events include armed and unarmed exhibition as well as commanding and color guard.
 NIDM is open to high school and collegiate drill teams from all branches.